nikvoronin/Xm4Battery/README.md

 ### What Is The Last Connected Time?

-We can not get the last connected time if headphones is online and connected.
-This property has meaning only when headphones are DISconnected.
+We don't know how to get the last connected time if headphones is online and already connected.
+This property is valid only if headphones are DISconnected.

 ```csharp
 Result<DateTime> dt = _xm4.LastConnectedTime;